St John New Zealand

 As one of the most experienced and senior skilled Paramedics, everyone expects you to have it all 'together'; no one expects it when you fall apart through stress, exposure and early 'PTSD'.
 However when you do and you make it public, it's worrying how many others are in the same boat but unwilling and/or unable to talk about it.

 I kept a diary of my experience of what was called PTSD - but which I am going to call post traumatic stress injury (PTSI) .
-It's not pretty and it's very raw/unedited, but so many people have talked to me, thanked me for my honesty and told me their stories and about their own private struggles that I've published it so that anyone can see what I went through, how it affected me and the help I obtained.
+It's not pretty and it's very raw/unedited, but so many people have talked to me, thanked me for my honesty and told me their stories and about their own private struggles that I've used it as the basis for my book 'Out Of The Woods: A Paramedic's Journey Through PTSD'.
+Available here, hopefully that will allow anyone else who is struggling to see what I went through, how it affected me and the help I obtained - and how they too can recover.

 St John made a publically available professional film covering my experience of PTSI from injury to recovery here.
 It's an honest take on where I was, how I deteriorated but also how I started to recover.
 Hundreds of people have found it helped them see that they're not on their own - and found encouragement through it and, if it's relevant, perhaps you will too.